Cimagroup/AIDN-for-Evolution-Algebras/README.md

 # AIDN for Evolution Algebras

-This code is adapted from the original [repository of AIDN](https://github.com/mhajij/Algebraically_Informed_Deep_Nets) by Mustafa Hajij.

 In this repository, we extend Algebraically informed deep nets for Evolution algebras.
 So far, we have worked with: